carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

   -verify``.
 With this option FileCheck will verify that input does not contain warnings not covered by any ``CHECK:`` patterns.

+.. option:: --dump-input-on-failure

+  When the check fails, dump all of the original input.

 .. option:: --enable-var-scope

   Enables scope for regex variables.